treyhunner/treyhunner.github.com/source/_posts/2016-04-07-how-to-loop-with-indexes-in-python.markdown

     print("{}% {}".format(ratio * 100, color))
 ```

-We only need the index in this scenario because we're using it to lookup a corresponding element from our second list.
+Note that we only need the index in this scenario because we're using it to lookup elements at the same index in our second list.
+What we really want is to loop over two lists simultaneously: the indexes just provide a means to do that.

 ### zip

 We don't actually care about the index when looping here.
-Our goal is actually to loop over two lists at once.

-This use case of looping over multiple lists at once is common enough that there's a special function for this too.
+Our real goal is to loop over two lists at once.
+This need is common enough that there's a special built-in function just for this.

-The `zip` function allows us to **loop over multiple lists at the same time**:
+Python's `zip` function allows us to **loop over multiple lists at the same time**:

 ```python
 colors = ["red", "green", "blue", "purple"]